aridjayarecipes/cutesrecipes.web.app/content/post/1981-recipe-of-ultimate-baked-salmon-inspired-by-arsik-batak-toba.md

 - "1/2 tomato"
 - " Some chives"
 recipeinstructions:
-- "For the spice paste: Using a food processor, process all the Ingredients until smooth, and reach it&#39;s paste textures.
+- "For the spice paste: Using a food processor, process all the Ingredients until smooth, and reach it's paste textures.
 Or you can make it manually using mortar and pestle like I do... 😊"
 - "For the sliced seasoning: slice all the Ingredients into small slices"
 - "In a bowl, mix the spice paste and the sliced seasoning, add 1 tsp honey, and salt to taste"
 - "Add the Salmon into the mixture of spice paste and sliced seasoning, let it cover by all the spice, and let it marinate for 1 hour"